-What is the difference between Oyster and contactless?
+What is the difference between Oyster cards and contactless payment cards?

-Contactless payment cards are debit, credit or pre-paid cards which can be used to make quick, easy and secure payments for everyday purchases of £30 or less.
+Contactless payment cards are debit, credit or pre-paid cards which can be used to make quick, easy and secure payments for everyday purchases.
 You do not need to use a PIN or a signature.

-If you are using a contactless payment card to travel in London, touch the card on the yellow card reader in the same way as Visitor Oyster cards and Oyster cards at the start and end of your journey.
+If you are using a contactless payment card to travel around London, touch your card on the yellow card reader in the same way as Oyster cards at the start and end of your journey.

 The major benefits for using contactless payment cards are:

-- If you use the same card for all your journeys your fares will be automatically capped daily and weekly (Monday to Sunday) so that you always pay the cheapest fare.
-Pay-as-you-go capping also applies when using Oyster or Visitor Oyster card to pay – find out more about pay-as-you-go capping.
+- If you use the same card for all your journeys, your fares will be automatically capped daily and weekly (Monday to Sunday) so that you always pay the cheapest fare.
+Pay-as-you-go capping also applies when using Oyster or Visitor Oyster card.

-For contactless payment cards issued outside the UK, check for any transaction fees or bank charges that may apply.
+For contactless payment cards issued outside the UK, check with your bank to see whether transaction fees or bank charges apply.

-Deciding which ticket to buy – a Visitor Oyster card*, Oyster card or Travelcard – depends on how long you're staying in London and how frequently you'll be using public transport.
+Deciding which ticket to buy – a Visitor Oyster card*, Oyster card or Travelcard – or whether to use a contactless payment card depends on how long you're staying in London and how frequently you'll be using public transport.

-If you plan to make two to four journeys a day for a couple of days, or if you want to travel to the outskirts of the city, then a Visitor Oyster card*, Oyster card or contactless payment card will be your cheapest options.
+If you plan to make two to four journeys a day for a couple of days, or if you want to travel to the outskirts of the city, then a Visitor Oyster card*, Oyster card or contactless payment card is the cheapest option.

-If you are visiting London for a week or more, and plan to use only the Central London area (e.g. zones 1 to 2 or zones 1 to 4) to make four or more journeys per day on a daily basis, then a 7 Day Travelcard may be the most cost-effective option.
+If you are visiting London for a month or longer and plan to make at least three journeys per day, then a Monthly Travelcard may be the most cost-effective option.

 Tube, London Overground and zones overview

 London's public transport network is divided up into nine travel zones.
-Zone 1 is in Central London and zones 6 to 9 are on the outskirts of the city.
-You can download a Tube map from our selection of Free London Travel Maps.
+Zone 1 covers central London and zones 6 to 9 are on the outskirts of the city.
+You can download a Tube map that shows stations in each zone with these free London travel maps.

-The cost of your journey will depend on how you travel, which day you travel, what time of day you travel and which zones you travel through.
+The cost of your journey will vary depending on the type of transport you use, the zones you travel through, the day you travel and the time you travel.

 Visit the TfL website for more information on fares.

-More questions about Visitor Oyster and Oyster cards?
+More questions about Visitor Oyster cards and Oyster cards?

 Still not sure which travel ticket you need to buy?
 Unclear on how to use your Visitor Oyster card?
-Read our Oyster FAQs pages for the answer to these and other Oyster-related questions.
+Read our Oyster FAQs pages for the answer to these and other Oyster card-related questions.